Bolesław Bierut: Top leader of Stalinist Poland

-In early August 1951, Bierut had his main rival Gomułka arrested.
-Gomułka, though imprisoned, refused to cooperate with his accusers and displayed remarkable ability to defend himself, while Bierut's people bungled the prosecution.
+In early August 1951, Bierut had his main rival, Gomułka, arrested.
+Gomułka, though imprisoned, refused to cooperate with his accusers and displayed a remarkable ability to defend himself, while Bierut's people bungled the prosecution.
 According to Edward Ochab, though, Stalin and Beria ordered the arrest and trial of Gomułka, while Bierut and Jakub Berman tried to protect him and caused delays in the proceedings.
-Informal political reforms, slow to take hold after Stalin's death, eventually materialized and in December 1954 Gomułka was released.
+Informal political reforms, slow to take hold after Stalin's death, eventually materialised, and in December 1954, Gomułka was released.

 During the lifetime of Stalin, Bierut was strictly subservient to the Soviet leader.
 Bierut routinely received instructions from Stalin over the telephone or was summoned to Moscow for consultations.
 Bierut still had far more power in Poland than any of his successors as First Secretary of the PZPR.
 He ruled jointly with his two closest associates, Berman and Hilary Minc.
 Security issues he also consulted with Stanisław Radkiewicz, head of the Ministry of Public Security.